MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 #### Wildcard domains

 Wildcard domains simplify the configuration of DNS records and Azure Front Door traffic routing configuration when you use a shared stem domain and tenant-specific subdomains.
-For example, assume your tenants access their applications by using subdomains like `tenant1.app.contoso.com`, `tenant2.app.contoso.com`, and so on.
+For example, suppose your tenants access their applications by using subdomains like `tenant1.app.contoso.com` and `tenant2.app.contoso.com`.
 You can configure a wildcard domain, `*.app.contoso.com`, instead of configuring each tenant-specific domain individually.

 Azure Front Door supports creating custom domains that use wildcards.
 You can then configure a route for requests that arrive on the wildcard domain.
 When you onboard a new tenant, you don't need to reconfigure your DNS servers, issue new TLS certificates, or update your Azure Front Door profile's configuration.

 Wildcard domains work well if you send all your traffic to a single origin group.
 But if you have separate stamps of your solution, a single-level wildcard domain isn't sufficient.
 You either need to use multi-level stem domains or supply extra configuration by, for example, overriding the routes to use for each tenant's subdomain.
 For more information, see [Considerations when using domain names in a multitenant solution](../considerations/domain-names.yml).

-Also, Azure Front Door doesn't issue managed TLS certificates for wildcard domains, so you need to purchase and supply your own certificate.
+Azure Front Door doesn't issue managed TLS certificates for wildcard domains, so you need to purchase and supply your own certificate.

 For more information, see [Wildcard domains](/azure/frontdoor/front-door-wildcard-domain?pivots=front-door-standard-premium).